• Skip to primary navigation

 Step four:

 Lastly, put the tray in the oven and bake the muffins for 18-20 minutes, or until a toothpick inserted inside comes out clean.
-Then let the muffins cool!
+Then let the muffins cool and enjoy!

-• Be sure to use smooth, natural peanut butter rather than sweetened peanut butter for these muffins.
+• Be sure to use smooth, natural peanut butter rather than sweetened peanut butter for these healthy protein muffins.

-• I recommend using a vanilla protein powder, or an unflavoured protein powder for these muffins.
+• I recommend using a vanilla protein powder for making these muffins.

 • Use room temperature eggs for best results.